EmployeeIssues.comU.S. Employee Rights in Plain English

 The provisions in Federal and state child labor laws and regulations apply to youths under age 18 in most cases.

-Child labor is regulated at the Federal level by the Fair Labor Standards Act (FLSA), which also regulates overtime pay and minimum wage for all eligible workers.
+Child labor law at the Federal level falls under the Fair Labor Standards Act (FLSA), which also regulates overtime pay and the minimum wage for all eligible workers.
 (Click the latter link for the FLSA minimum-wage provisions for youths under age 20.)

-In a nutshell, the FLSA child labor provisions:
+In a nutshell, the FLSA child labor law provisions:

 • Set the minimum "legal" work age at 14 for most types of employment